Trip To Dhuandhar Waterfall Jabalpur: Niagara Waterfall of India

 Bhedaghat and Exploring the Dhuandhar Waterfall

 Once I reached Bhedaghat I saw a welcome gate constructed by Municipal Corporation of Bhedaghat.
-From the gate you have to walk down nearly 1 km to reach the waterfall.
-If you are coming by your own vehicle or booked cab there is parking facility available.
-The area around Bhedaghat has lot of restaurants and small shops selling sculptures and idols carved on marble obtained from Narmada River.
-You will see hundreds of shops on the both side of path from Bhedaghat till you reach the Dhuandhar waterfall.
-After taking breakfast from one of the restaurant I was ready to explore the Dhuandhar waterfall and capture its beauty in my camera.
+From the gate, you have to walk down nearly 1 km to reach the waterfall.
+If you are coming by your own vehicle or booked cab there is a parking facility available.
+The area around Bhedaghat has a lot of restaurants and small shops selling sculptures and idols carved on marble obtained from the Narmada River.
+You will see hundreds of shops on both sides of the path from Bhedaghat till you reach the Dhuandhar waterfall.
+After taking breakfast from one of the restaurants I was ready to explore the Dhuandhar waterfall and capture its beauty in my camera.

 The Dhaundhar Waterfall Jabalpur

-The word Dhuandhar is a Hindi word derived from two words i.e. Dhuan (smoke) + Dhar (flow) which means when water falls form height to ground the water droplets get converted into water vapors giving an effect of mist formed by water.
+The word Dhuandhar is a Hindi word derived from two words i.e. Dhuan (smoke) + Dhar (flow) which means when water falls from height to ground the water droplets get converted into water vapors giving an effect of mist formed by water.
 The word Dhuandhar has another meaning i.e. very fast which signifies the fast current of River Narmada while it falls from Dhuandhar Waterfall.
-I was nearly 30 meters away from the waterfall, still small water droplets were falling on my camera lens and it gave a feeling that someone is sprinkling water on you as if you are a guest.
-The force with which the water falls form Dhuandhar Waterfall is so turbulent that you can hear the roaring sound from quite a far distance.
+I was nearly 30 meters away from the waterfall, still,l small water droplets were falling on my camera lens and it gave a feeling that someone is sprinkling water on you as if you are a guest.
+The force with which the waterfalls form Dhuandhar Waterfall is so turbulent that you can hear the roaring sound from quite a far distance.
 The Wikipedia Page of Dhuandhar waterfall mentions its height as 30 meters which is not correct.
-In fact the height of waterfall is around 30 feets or approximately 10 meters.
+In fact, the height of the waterfall is around 30 feet or approximately 10 meters.

 Apart from regular tourists and visitor the site also attracts a large number of pilgrims who come here to bath in the water of Narmada River.
 It is a common belief in Hinduism that bathing in the river water on some auspicious day would wash away your sins.
-The entire area of Dhuandhar waterfall is surrounded by nature and you won’t find much facilities like changing room or restaurants.
+The entire area of Dhuandhar waterfall is surrounded by nature and you won’t find many facilities like changing rooms or restaurants.
 These facilities are available at the entrance gate of Bhedaghat.
-The state government has constructed barricading’s on the edge of rocks at waterfall for the safety of visitors.
-You would only find small street vendors selling food items, toys and marble statues.
-Apart from all the pros and cons the best thing is that you would witness one of the best waterfall in India and enjoy the great beauty of nature.
+The state government has constructed barricading’s on the edge of rocks at the waterfall for the safety of visitors.
+You would only find small street vendors selling food items, toys, and marble statues.
+Apart from all the pros and cons, the best thing is that you would witness one of the best waterfalls in India and enjoy the great beauty of nature.

 Best Time to Visit Dhuandhar Waterfall in Jabalpur

-The Dhuandhar Waterfall is open to public throughout the year but it is not advisable to visit the waterfall in the summer months.
-Narmada River is non-perennial river of India therefore its water content decreases significantly in the summer season.
-The best time to visit Dhuandhar Waterfall is after the rainy season i.e. from August till February as during this period of year the river flows at its maximum capacity.
-If you are religious person then you can visit the waterfall during Sharad Purnima.
+The Dhuandhar Waterfall is open to the public throughout the year but it is not advisable to visit the waterfall in the summer months.
+Narmada River is a non-perennial river of India, therefore, its water content decreases significantly in the summer season.
+The best time to visit Dhuandhar Waterfall is after the rainy season i.e. from August till February as during this period of the year the river flows at its maximum capacity.
+If you are a religious person then you can visit the waterfall during Sharad Purnima.
 Narmada Mahotsava is celebrated with great pomp and show at Bhedaghat and you can plan your trip during this time.

 Cable Car Service or Ropeway Facility at Dhuandhar Waterfall Jabalpur